Club Med-Sandpiper Bay

 The Club is now in the throes of a $25 million refurbishment, much of it already complete.
 That includes not only the tennis complex but an enhanced Marketplace-style dining room, reconfigured pool area, Slice Bar, a water park and playground, and improved facilities for children of every age, from as young as 4 months to teens (the latter get their own place to hang out).

 Pro Shop: 772-398-5100

 The formation of Club Med Academies totally alters the tennis chemistry at Club Med, Sandpiper Bay.
 Headed by world-class coaches Scott Del Mastro and Gabriel Jaramillo, the staff brings a level of expertise and experience rare to find at any resort or camp and vastly superior to anything Club Med has offered in the past.
 On the most basic level that means you can look forward to high-quality instruction even in the clinics that are part of the all-inclusive package.
-But now, you also have the option to make tennis the centerpiece of yours—or your family's—Club Med holiday by opting into full-fledged tennis camps that run three hours a day for adults and as much as five or more for juniors.
+But now, you also have the option to make tennis the centerpiece of yours—or your family's—Club Med holiday by opting into tennis camps that run two hours a day for adults and as much as five or more for juniors.

 Courts & Fees.
 There are currently 14 hard courts and 6 HydroGrid courts.
 Court fees: None.

 Golf Courses.
 Sandpiper Bay has an 18-hole golf course, a 9-hole pitch-and-putt course, practice facilities, and a golf academy offering boarding and non-boarding options.
 Guests can also arrange to play at other courses nearby.